 Training and Education

-The fourth annual Construction Safety Initiative was held on February 17, 2016 at LaCentre Conference Facility, Westlake, Ohio.
+The fifth annual Construction Safety Initiative was held on February 15, 2017 at LaCentre Conference Facility, Westlake, Ohio.
 This day-long event was developed jointly between all members of the alliance.
 It was again, a very successful event for local construction companies, superintendents, foremen, workers and other individuals within the Cleveland OSHA office jurisdiction.
-There were approximately 280 attendees.
-The content of the training included a variety of topics addressing the most hazardous areas in construction including falls, ladder safety, and power tools, cranes and confined spaces.
-Two keynote presentations were given, one by the Cleveland OSHA Office Area Director who spoke about current OSHA initiatives and enforcement topics and the other by a motivational speaker on the importance of safety training.
+There were approximately 400 attendees, which is an increase of 120 people from the prior year.
+The content of the training included a variety of topics addressing the most hazardous areas in construction including fall protection, silica, ladder safety, heat/cold stress, OSHA Top Ten citations, and confined spaces.
+Two keynote presentations were given, one by the Cleveland OSHA Office Area Director who spoke about current OSHA initiatives and enforcement topics and the other by a group of local construction company CEOs who held a roundtable discussion on the "Value of Safety."
+Another segment of the morning included a motivational speaker on the culture of safety in the workplace.
 Approximately 25 vendors were onsite to offer their services from personal protection equipment to health and wellness programs.
-The feedback received from the attendees was very positive, requesting to have a 5th annual event next year.
+The feedback received from the attendees was very positive, requesting to have a 6th annual event next year.

 Outreach and Communication

 On a monthly basis the local construction safety council has meetings that are designed around the needs of construction companies regarding improving safety and health on their jobsites.
-In conjunction with the local OSHA office, the area director and/or compliance officer would routinely speak at the meetings to update the audience on the latest topics relating to OSHA, enforcement, new standards and other information that directly affects the construction industry.
+In conjunction with the local OSHA office, the area director, compliance officer, or compliance officer, speaks at the meetings to update the audience on the latest topics relating to OSHA, enforcement, new standards and other information that directly affects the construction industry.

 The subject of silicosis prevention for construction workers remains a high priority for the members of the safety forum, especially due to the new OSHA standard.
 Areas include health hazards created by silica dust and the need to develop an awareness (education), medical monitoring and respirator program.
 The purpose of the Monitoring, Awareness and Respirator Safety ("MARS") Program is to help facilitate the employers' efforts to provide a safe, healthy work environment for employees.
 The MARS program has been implemented in the local unions for the cement masons as well as the laborers, covering over 200 employees thereby educating this workforce on such an important health topic.